 There are plants which are so versatile that you almost dread starting a monograph on it.
 Nettle is such a plant and today I am writing about another plant in this category: sage, aka Salvia officinalis.
 Of course, it is precisely this broad spectrum of properties is plenty of reason to want to discuss sage, so I guess I’m just going to have to roll up my sleeves and give you the skinny on this fantastic plant.
 You probably know it from cooking.
-Especially since Mediterranean cuisine became popular all over the world, sage has become an indispensable part of our spice rack.
+Especially since Mediterranean cuisine became popular all over the world, this herb has become an indispensable part of our spice rack.

 But sage’s medicinal effect is also not to be sneezed at.
 This plant is a powerful ally when it comes to helping the immune system fight acute threats from bacteria and viruses.
-It works pretty well on fungi as well.
+She works pretty well on fungal infections as well.
 Sage tempers a fever and is your best friend when you sweat excessively.
-But there is even more: sage can be used for a wide range of disorders of the digestive system and gynaecological complaints of all kinds.
-Sage can be used externally for treating wounds and ulcers.
+But there is even more: this powerful herb can be used against a wide range of disorders of the digestive system and gynaecological complaints of all kinds.
+She can be used externally for treating wounds and ulcers.